 And while we may accept addresses at face value and casually enter them into the system, relying on an incorrect address for analysis is about as useful as a chocolate teapot.

-Luckily, there’s a way to ‘cleanse’ your address data to confirm it’s accurate.
+Luckily, there’s a way to ‘cleanse’ your address data to confirm it’s true.

-Geoscape batch address processing cleanses address data using PSMA Australia’s national database.
-It matches addresses in your database with real addresses, so you know what you’re working with is valid.
+Geoscape batch address processing cleanses address data using Australia’s Geocoded National Address File (G-NAF).
+It matches any number of addresses in your database with real addresses, so you know what you’re working with is valid.

 2. Location, location, location!